Part 2: Technology For Bicycle Helmet Safety

 The obvious inexpensive (and maybe better) alternative to MIPS is a helmet with smooth exterior surfaces, and the absence of anything poking out.
 That will reduce the torsional input in a crash by sliding rather than rotating, thus helping bicycle helmet safety.
 Hmmm.
 I guess I’ll have to re-think mounting my light.

-There are some other technology alternatives too, like Omni-Directional Suspension and others.
+There are some other technology alternatives too, like Omni-Directional Suspension (see below) and others.
 I’ll leave that to your own research.

 [Insert] More on MIPS and a recommendation for better implementation is contained in the Wrap-Up Post.

-In a crash, the Koroyd crumples as a way of dispersing energy and extending the time of the impact.
+In a crash, the Koroyd crumples as a way of dispersing and distributing energy to extend the time of the impact.
 It’s a lot like the idea of crumple zones in cars t0 protect the occupants.
-It’s not fool-proof, but it is certainly a different way of doing it.
+It’s certainly a different way of doing it.

 The first obvious disadvantage is airflow blockage.
-In the Smith Helmets there are several “vents” from the outside, but because of the Koroyd tubes, airflow is not as good as if the vents were just open.
-Owners of this helmet say it is warmer, but mostly only noticeable on hot days.
+In the Smith Helmets there are several “vents” from the outside, but because of the Koroyd tubes, airflow is not as good as if the vents are full open.
+Owners of this helmet say it is warmer, but only a little, and not noticeable except on hot days.

 A second disadvantage is the reaction member for impact absorption is your head.
 That means your head gets the edges of the Koroyd straws in a crash, which can’t feel very good.
 However, this seems a small inconvenience for the added safety if you do have a serious accident.